 The modeling industry has two very different faces.
 One side are supermodels, like Gigi and Bella Hadid, glamorously modeling, making millions of dollars, and traveling the world.
 The other are the unknown models working job to job, facing exploitation and manipulation by their agencies and clients, and trying to make their name in the industry.
 The mistreatment of models is as old as the industry itself.
 Skinny, cis, and white models experience this brutal reality.
 Working as a model is only worse for people of color [POC], LGBTQA+, and immigrants because of the lack of transparency or regulation and rampant misconduct.

 The current push for diversity and inclusion has caused a much higher demand for POC, and LGBTQA+ models with different body types.
 In recent months, a few new players in the game are building their reputations on accountability and proper treatment of the models and creatives they represent.
-Three small agencies and one superpower are disrupting the model representation world: New Pandemics, Zandwagon, Community New York, and film and television power player Creative Artists Agency (CAA).
+Several small agencies and one superpower are disrupting the model representation world: New Pandemics, Zandwagon, Community New York, We Speak Models, and film and television power player Creative Artists Agency (CAA).
 The way modeling deals traditionally work is that a model signs to an agency, such as Next Models, Ford Models, IMG Models, or Wilhelmina Models.
 The agency provides its models with certain services such as housing, transportation, portfolio shoots, and more.
 In most cases, anything an agency provides for a model they have to pay back to the agency, often at a high-interest rate.
 The interest rate means the longer they take to pay it back, the more they owe to the agency.

 Although models sign contracts to agencies, they are not considered employees of those agencies and instead are independent contractors who the agency aids in booking jobs.
 The agencies do not keep models on their payroll.
 They do control the money that the models earn on a job and how their money models earn is distributed.
 Bad payment practices reach far beyond the agencies.
 The agencies are responsible for billing the client right after the model completes their job.
 Payment for jobs by agencies to their models is notoriously sketchy because clients are not required to pay upfront before shoots and can legally take up to 90 days to settle up.
 Most agencies take at least a 20% fee out of any money their models make and charge clients a “booking fee,” so for a $1000 job, they would charge $1200 but only pay the model $800.
 Worst of all, if a client does not pay the agency for work a model did, the agency does not owe the model the money they earned.
 The common practice in the industry is that the model only gets paid if the agency gets paid.